NREL/OpenStudio-HPXML/docs/source/workflow_outputs.rst

 ~~~~~~~~~~~~~~~~~~~

 Peak building loads are listed below.
-Values are calculated as the maximum load for a timestep divided by the length of the timestep.
+Values are calculated as the maximum load for any individual timestep divided by the timestep length.

   =======================================  ==================================
   Type                                     Notes